ronarwithsonar/rust_api_testing/README.md

 - GBP funds
 - a stop-loss trigger for buying BTC with GBP which will not execute in the current market condition (defaulted to 60000) -> Steps to use this not implemented yet

+## To Note
+- there are unimplemented steps which ***will*** cause a test failure.
+Don't want a test to appear to be passing when it's not actually running..

 ## Building the docker image
 ```bash
 cd path/to/project